There is help available if you have, or someone you know has, experienced sexual harassment, assault or violence.

 There are emergency appointments available for people who have been the victim of sexual assault.
 Please note that emergency contraception is only effective if taken within five days of an incident.
 York Sexual Health Centre offers a free and confidential counselling service.
 You can be referred by a member of the York Sexual Health staff, self-refer online or you can call them on 01904 721111.

-Your GP can offer you medical advice and guidance.
+Your doctor can offer you medical advice and guidance.
 If you are registered with Unity Health on campus you can telephone 01904 32 3290 to make an appointment.